omaranwar21/weather-dashboard/README.md

 2. Open the `weather-dashboard.html` file in your browser to launch the application.

-3. Replace `YOUR_API_KEY` in the JavaScript file with your Tomorrow.io API key:
+3. Open the `citiesList.js` file and replace `YOUR_API_KEY` in the JavaScript file with your Tomorrow.io API key:

    ```javascript
    const apiKey = "YOUR_API_KEY";